 I did say that the machine is quiet – and it is, but for the first few seconds of grinding it is somewhat noisy.
 Afterwards, it falls nearly silent while it prepares your perfect cup of coffee.

-Cleaning and General Maintenance
+How is the Cleaning and General Maintenance of the Jura A1?

 The Jura A1, like any other coffee machine, benefits from daily cleaning and good maintenance.
 That’s why it’s critical to learn how to clean the machine, as well as how to use it.
 The user manual that contains the operation instructions also includes cleaning methods, tips and tricks, and guidance for keeping the machine in good condition and working order.